gititGoro/Pythia/documentation/whitepaper.md

 ```

 ### Explanation of Feed List
 First it should be noted that each feed has a unique ID, established at the time of registration.
-The precision property refers to the number of decimal places.
-Since the EVM does not support floating point variables at the time of writing, all oracle data is feed without decimal places.
+The **Precision** property refers to the number of decimal places.
+Since the EVM does not support floating point variables at the time of writing, all oracle data is fed without decimal places.
 Clients must perform the necessary adjustment based on the precision value.
+E.G. If a feed specifies precision of 2 then data fetched by clients must be divided by 100.
-Margin of error is invoked only in the case of a dispute.
+**MarginOfError** is invoked only in the case of a dispute.
 When adjudicating on the accuracy of an oracle's feed, the judiciary will first establish an agreed upon source of truth.
 After than, if the oracle strayed by less than the margin of error, the feed is considered valid.
-The participation of oracles in a feed will increase inversely with the margin of error since the risk of penalty is lower but the reliability of the quality of the feed data will suffer as a result.
+The participation of oracles in a feed will increase inversely with the margin of error since the risk of penalty is lower.
+However, a low **MarginOfError** will call into question the quality of the feed.
 Feed designers must balance these 2 variables to optimize for feed quality and regularity.
-The frequency is the number of predictions required per 10 million blocks (approximately 4 years).
-This number is used by the judiciary to determine if an oracle participated with the expected frequency.
+The **Frequency** is the number of predictions required per 10 million blocks (approximately 4 years).
+This number is used by the judiciary to determine if an oracle participated with the expected average frequency.
-Finally, the MinimumSuccess parameter establishes how many feeds an oracle has successfully contributed to before they may contribute to the current feed.
+Finally, the **MinimumSuccess** property establishes how many feeds an oracle is required to have successfully contributed to before they may contribute to the current feed.
 In the early days of Pythia, we expect this value to be zero but as oracles establish their track records, certain feeds can be designed to curate only the most reliable oracles.
 A cheating oracle can have its reputation slashed to zero by the judiciary.
-The last 2 properties will be explained in the subsequent section.
+The last 2 properties will be explained in the subsequent section on epochs.

-A corrollary of the above design is that popular feeds such as the USD-ETH price can be designed with strict parameters, improving the quality of the information provided.
-As such, beacon feeds will emerge in the ecoysystem which can be treated as de facto sources of truth for smart contracts.
+A corollary of the above design is that popular feeds such as the USD-ETH price can be designed with strict parameters, improving the quality of the information provided.
+As such, beacon feeds will emerge in the ecosystem which can be treated as de facto sources of truth for smart contracts.
 Less popular and more obscure feeds will attract fewer oracles.
-The reliability of such feeds will be questionably.
+The reliability of such feeds will be questionable.
 If the use cases for a particular unpopular feed with lax parameters increase over time, consumers might be tempted to establish a replacement feed with tighter parameters.
-As such a spectrum of feeds for the same information might emerge in time and offering contract designers a choice between cheap and unreliable feeds or expensive but trustworthy sources.
+As such a spectrum of feeds for the same information might emerge in time, offering contract designers a choice between cheap and unreliable feeds or expensive but trustworthy sources.

 # Epochs
 Each feed can only be supplied by one oracle at a time.
 The current oracle has a tenure that lasts for the duration of blocks as specified by **EpochSpan**.
 The first epoch starts at the property **StartingBlock**.
 To secure the right to supply for the duration of an epoch, oracles bid on particular epochs which are numbered in sequence.
 For instance, if EpochSpan is 1000 and the starting block is 0 then epoch1 is from block 0 to block 999, epoch2 is from block 1000 to block 1999 etc. Oracles will search for empty epochs and bid in an auction a particular epoch, establishing a queue of oracles.
 For popular feeds, the queue of next oracles will be long enough to guarantee a sufficiently long list of filled epochs.